Epsom (Vic.)

 Epsom has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified nine projects that could affect the region.
-Notable ones are Victory Christian College Epsom Campus, Epsom Village Shopping Centre Redevelopment, Maiden Gully Road/Calder Highway Intersection Upgrade, and Elmwood Epsom.
-The following list details those most likely to be relevant.
+AreaSearch has identified nine projects that could impact the area, with key ones being Victory Christian College Epsom Campus, Epsom Village Shopping Centre Redevelopment, Maiden Gully Road/Calder Highway Intersection Upgrade, and Elmwood Epsom.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.